 Prevent Childhood Obesity at an Early Age

-Edited by Mian Sheilette Ong, Anonymous, Robbi, Lynn and 2 others
+Edited by Mian Sheilette Ong, Robbi, Lynn, Eng and 1 other

 Many parents are concerned with childhood obesity.
 This health issue is a major concern on a global scale.
 Childhood obesity usually affects those who belong to middle- and low-income families in urban areas.
 It is a very alarming fact that many children under five years old are already diagnosed with obesity.
 Parents and guardians have to step up to the plate and do something about this worsening epidemic.
 Obese children tend to stay obese until they reach adulthood.
 This is when the condition takes a huge toll on them.
 Parents and guardians should know how to prevent childhood obesity as early as possible.
 This is the only way healthy eating habits and lifestyles can be established, even as a child.
 Of course, it can be a challenge to start and implement this, especially if the adults need help in this area as well.
 Nonetheless, responsibility enables people to move toward the precipice and here, change will definitely happen.

 - 3 How to Prevent Childhood Obesity as Early as Possible

 - 5 How to Provide Ideal Feeding to Infants